Oh, my! What have we been doing in the lab? This was one of our favorite challenges last spring and in some summer school classes!

 The Geometry of the Wheel

-Below you can see a step-by-step set of photos.
+To the right you can see a step-by-step set of photos.
 This shows the way kids created triangles and then a hexagon to make each side of the wheel.
 Next, they had to build a frame and join their two sides.
 We had some fabulous models.

 We had to work through making a hexagonal shape and then joining the two sides together.
 It was also really important that the two sides were symmetrical and joined properly.
 Otherwise, you ended up with a wonky wheel that would not turn.
 This happened a lot!
 But, one of the things I love about STEM is that kids make mistakes and then try something else.
 When their misshapen wheels were not turning they took the whole structure apart and were more diligent about laying those craft sticks in a good arrangement- but with each side matching.
 It was like the ultimate jigsaw puzzle!

-We also made a few mistakes!
+We made a few mistakes!

 Matching the two sides of the wheel proved to be challenging!